firstwave/seemonkey-dist/README.md

 The distruibution package is organized like so:

 * `/` _installation root_
     * `run-script` _Python wrapper used to properly configure a JVM and invoke the Sikuli interpereter.
-Use the `-h` option for usage._
+Use `run-script -h` option for usage._
     * `scripts/` _Scripts can be located anywhere, this directory is provided as a convenient way to redistribute scripts within the distribution package._
     	* `sanity.sikuli` _Simple script that can be run to confirm that the environment is correctly configured and that you are able to successfully connect to a device/emulator._
     * `libs/`